Recycling incentive schemes provide rewards to users for actively participating in the program.

 TARGET USERS: Individuals, Businesses, Government

-KEY CONSIDERATIONS: Consists of payments or rewards given to users to encourage people to recycle more, typically with vouchers for individuals, vouchers for communities or payments to individuals.
+KEY CONSIDERATIONS: Rewards are given to program participants to encourage recycling, typically with vouchers for individuals, vouchers for communities or payments to individuals.

 MORE INFORMATION: https://www.serco.com/media/924/924.original.pdf

 Plastic recycling rates remain low and stagnant across the globe, with vast volumes of plastic being disposed of and leaking into nature.
 There is little economic incentive for individuals and businesses to separate and return plastic materials, relying heavily on social patterns and influence to increase recycling and separation.

 Financial incentives designed to persuade households and waste producers to reuse and recycle more, helps prevent the generation of waste and can help contribute to financing waste management activities.
 Incentives include both rewards and charges (pay-as-you-throw PAYT, and deposit refund schemes).
 Rewards are given to the users to encourage people to recycle more, typically with vouchers for individuals, vouchers for communities or payments to individuals.
 In addition to direct incentives in the form of vouchers, an effective recycling incentive is also the reduction of waste fees for residents willing to separate more waste at source, or when waste recycling targets at local level are achieved.